daveism/560-prez/3rd.md

 ```

-It looks like some of the same names are on the two lists and we already know pressure and wind should be related.
+It looks like some of the same names are on the two lists and I already know pressure and wind should be related.
 So lets look...

 ```
 cor <- lm(formula = hurr_obs$wind_mph ~ hurr_obs$pressure)